- Cycle the UNESCO protected ’Val di Noto’ of south eastern Sicily

 Day 4 Cycle to Marzamemi

 A day of coastal riding will take you through the wetlands of Patano Longarini and Patano Cuba, rich in migratory birdlife.
-Continue east to Sicily’s most southerly point , Isola delle Correnti where the Ionian and Mediterranean Seas meet.
-Finish the day at the ancient fishing village of Marzamemi, where it’s charming piazza is a picture perfect al fresco dining venue.
+Continue east to Sicily’s most southerly point, Isola delle Correnti where the Ionian and Mediterranean Seas meet.
+Finish the day at the ancient fishing village of Marzamemi, with its charming picture postcard piazza.
+This evening, you stay in an agriturismo just outside of the village and is perfect afternoon of relaxtion by the pool.

 Day 5 Cycle to Noto